Home> Team roles

 - Help the design team recognize problems and prompt for solutions.

 - Help the design team let go of dead-end ideas and refocus on workable solutions.

 - Require justification of a concept's feasibility (analyses, experiments, or supporting data), preventing the design team from unduly pursuing concepts on the basis of a wish or hunch.

-The communication instructors are from the Writing Across the Curriculum Program and provide feedback and suggestions before and after milestones.
+The communication instructors are from the Writing, Rhetoric, and Professional Communication program and provide feedback and suggestions before and after milestones.
 They can also help with communications/interactions within your team and with outreach to potential users for feedback.
 There is a communication instructor for each team who will participate in most of your team's lab meetings and the milestone reviews.
 Note: 2.009 is a CI-M class, and it counts towards satisfying your communication requirement.

 The lab staff members are employees of the Mechanical Engineering Department and work in the Pappalardo lab.
 They are available to help with advice on prototype fabrication, suggesting ways to make parts easier to fabricate, and assisting teams in the use of heavy or specialized machine equipment.
 The shop staff are very valuable team resources.

 The course librarian, who is a specialist in resources for Course 2 students and faculty, provides tips on how to find information.
 The librarian prepares resources organized specifically for the course, and assists in class exercises geared towards improving information gathering skills.
 The course librarian is available to work with team information officers, suggesting possible sources or search methods for different types of information.